 Factors Affecting How Far You Can Drive On A Flat Tire

-Several factors like the extent of the damage, the vehicle’s weight, the driving conditions, speed, and the type of tire influence the final distance.
-In addition, road surface is another factor that should be considered because driving on a smooth road versus driving on an aggressive terrain with a flat tire can make a huge difference.
+The factors affecting the distance on a flat tire include the extent of the damage, the vehicle’s weight, the driving conditions, speed, the type of tire, and the road surface.
+Driving on a smooth road versus driving on an aggressive terrain with a flat tire can make a huge difference.
 Driving on aggressive surfaces with a flat tire is likely to severely impact its integrity, so stopping within some 30-50 feet would be wise.

 The distance can take a little longer to about 200-400 feet on paved asphalt until you reach a safe parking spot.
 The exception to this rule is the run-flat tires.
 These allow you to drive up to 50 miles in a flat condition since their construction stays in shape even after losing pressure.